 You will view most wildlife by walking along trails or from small boats.
 Walks are generally a few hours and include flat trails, uneven terrain, and hills.
-Paco will offer optional night walks when he thinks it will enhance your overall wildlife experience; these walks are weather and moon dependent.
+Paco will offer optional night walks when he thinks it will enhance your overall wildlife experience and if the weather conditions cooperate.
+Please contact us if you have any health concerns that may make this trip challenging.